cmerino15/cmerino15/README.md

-interested in ... c++, python, web dev, and ai
+interested in ... c++, math, python, web dev, and ai

 <!---
 cmerino15/cmerino15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.